 1793 - Sightings of aboriginal settlements and cultivation in the area noted by Governors Phillip and Hunter, who wrote 'Banks of the Hawkesbury appeared to be ploughed from the practices of the Darug in harvesting of yams.'
 (Clouston, 1996, pp.37).

-1795 - Soldiers sent into the area due to problems between the original indigenous occupants of the area, the Darug People, and the colonial settlers over access to traditional hunting and fishing grounds.
-Although no office figures have been located, it is apparent large numbers of aboriginal people were massacred and from this time onwards only limited sighting of indigenous population are reported.
-(NPWS, 1997, Section 4.1.4).
+1795 - Soldiers were sent into the area due to problems between the original indigenous occupants of the area, the Darug People and colonial settlers over access to traditional hunting and fishing grounds.
+Although no official figures have been located, it is apparent large numbers of Aboriginal people were massacred and from this time onwards only limited sighting of indigenous population are reported (NPWS, 1997, Section 4.1.4).

 1799.
 Due the high level of cultivation of cereal crops within the areas the government built log granaries along the river to store excess grain for the colony.
 The area around Cattai Farm also shows archaeological evidence of building footings.
 (NPWS, 1997, Section Section 2.2.2).